Cotton Market Fundamentals & Price Outlook

 With estimates for mill-use falling and projections for ending stocks rising, there has been a contradiction in price movement and trends in market fundamentals over the past couple of months.

 There are potential arguments why prices may have been able to gain ground despite projections for near-record global stocks by the end of 2020/21.
 One is that market participants may be less pessimistic than the USDA regarding the post-pandemic recovery.
 Another potential explanation is the vast increase in liquidity resulting from central banks around the world expanding the money supply.
-This could explain some of the recent correlation between cotton prices and equities (e.g., the correlation between the daily close for the NY Nearby and the S&P 500 was 89% between April and early June this year, it was 38% over the preceding 12 months).
+This could explain some of the recent correlations between cotton prices and equities (e.g., the correlation between the daily close for the NY Nearby and the S&P 500 was 89% between April and early June this year, it was 38% over the preceding 12 months).

 Nonetheless, market fundamentals could present downside risks to cotton prices.
 Recent projections for global economic growth have been getting revised lower.
 The World Bank recently released figures suggesting that global GDP could contract by 5.2% in 2020.
 In April, the International Monetary Fund (IMF) predicted the decline would be 3.0%.